enricofoglia/amiet-self-noise/README.md

 - Use `draft` PRs if work is still in progress
 - Use `squash & merge` to keep commit history clean
 - Tag releases with version numbers for important milestones

+### This is a modification for the purpose of demonstration
+ - Modification